 CMT Members Actions and Responsibilities Director Corporate Services Convenes the CMT.
 Liaises with Directors.
 Allocates resources, sets priorities and resolves conflicts.
 Ensures the security of assets and staff.
 Monitors the emergency response.
 Ensures CMT has up to date information on the status of business continuity efforts.
 Chief Executive Officer Single source of information to internal and external stakeholders and the media.
 Approves all communications prior to issuance.
 Director Development Services Coordinates advice regarding environmental or public health impacts resulting from a service interruption.
 Corporate Support Manager Coordinates execution of the Disaster Recovery Plan.
 Resolve systems, networks and applications issues.
 Provides updates to CMT on status of ISB recovery actions.
 Coordinates execution of business recovery plans.
 Director Infrastructure Services Liaises with Building Management or external agencies to assess damage, salvage and repair operations.
 Coordinates relocation to alternative site.
 Plans for relocation to primary site.
 Manager Financial Services Supports the Insurance Claims process.
-Facilitates the acquisition of (non ISB) goods and services required to effect business continuity.
-These include but are not limited to accommodation, office furniture and vehicles.
+Facilitates the acquisition of (non ISB) goods and required to effect business continuity.
+These incluare not limited to accommodation, office furniture vehicles.
 Manager Strategy and People Services Provide employee assistance such as medical assistance, counselling, insurance claims and payroll.
 Liaise with victim's families.
 Provides recruitment support.
 Manager Community Development Liaises with Community Groups that are affected by the business interruption.
 Public Relations Co-ordinator Provides assistance with the media and public relations activities.
-Executive Research Officer CEO Provides administrative support to the CMT.